 Year 12 Coordinator.

 Students may make appointments with our School Psychologists and Chaplain for confidential assistance with issues such as academic stress, anxiety, bullying, depression, family violence, friendships, grief and loss, mental health, relationships, self-harm, self-care, self-image, sexuality and gender, sexual assault, sleep, and suicidal thinking.

 The role of Year Coordinators includes supporting and monitoring the transition of new students to our school.

 Our Student Wellbeing team arranges and runs group programs, guest speaker programs, workshops and other activities that promote student wellbeing.
 These are delivered to all students through our Home Room and annual Orientation programs, as well as in more individualised small-group settings.
 Age-appropriate programs at the Year level focus on the identified needs of young adolescents, such as resilience, cyber-bullying and online safety.

 Support is also provided to Year 7 students by trained Transition Leaders from Years 8 and 9, and our Year 10 students are completing a leadership program to provide peer support and advice to our youngest students in the school grounds.

 Many community agencies and support groups are available outside of school, including Headspace, Child and Adolescent Mental Health, Community Health Services, and private counselling services.

 Suitable services can be identified through your GP, recommendations or searching the web.
-The local Headspace is often a good place to start, and they offer services for free or low cost.
+The local Headspace is often a good place to start, and they offer services for free or of low cost.
 This link will help you find your nearest Headspace Centre.